zackkinsman/HRM-Route-app/README.md

-A flask app that was meant to streamline the onboarding process for new HRM employees working in the EMA division.
+# Flask App for HRM EMA Division Onboarding

-I was unable to finish this as I didn't have all of the bin locations availible.
+A Flask app designed to streamline the onboarding process for new HRM employees working in the EMA division.
+The project was not completed due to the lack of available bin location data.

-Features included:
+## Features

-  placing pins and saving the pins to specific routes.
+- **Pin Placement**: Allow users to place pins on a map and save them to specific routes.
-  Adding pictures of the bins for reference
+- **Bin Reference Images**: Upload and attach pictures of bins for reference.
-  Brief discription of bin
+- **Brief Descriptions**: Add short descriptions to each bin location.
-  Selection of route
+- **Route Selection**: Choose from predefined routes.
-  Routing using google map routing api
+- **Google Maps Routing API**: Utilize Google Maps Routing API for optimized navigation.